 With an emphasis on fair access to high-quality education for all learners with disabilities, inclusive education has emerged as a global priority.
 The commitment to inclusive practices is strengthened in the Philippine context by laws such as Republic Act 11650 and the creation of Inclusive Learning Resource Centers.
 But despite these developments, there are still differences between classroom realities and policy.
 Prior research emphasizes the value of adaptive instructional materials and assistive technologies in fostering learner engagement and academic achievement.
 Nonetheless, a large portion of the literature focuses on macro-level perspectives, including institutional frameworks and policy implementation.
-Examining classroom-level realities remains necessary, especially given the experiences of SPED teachers who directly implement inclusive practices.
+Examining classroom-level realities remains necessary, especially given the experiences of special education (SPED) teachers who directly implement inclusive practices.
 By examining how SPED teachers in Bacoor City deal with resource availability and limitations, this study fills this gap.
 By offering localized insights that connect theory and practice, it aims to comprehend how resources influence instructional strategies and learner results.

 1.1 Theoretical Lens

-This study, grounded in phenomenology, focuses on understanding the lived experiences and meaning-making of SPED teachers in classrooms.
+This study, grounded in phenomenology (citation), focuses on understanding the lived experiences and meaning-making of SPED teachers in classrooms.
 It is believed that inclusion is a dynamic process that is influenced by adaptive practices, teacher agency, and contextual realities.
-Bronfenbrenner's Ecological Systems Theory, which emphasizes how various environmental systems, including home, school, and policy contexts, affect teaching and learning, further informs it.
+Bronfenbrenner's Ecological Systems Theory (citation), which emphasizes how various environmental systems, including home, school, and policy contexts, affect teaching and learning, further informs it.
 Additionally, the study draws on Constructivist Learning Theory, which acknowledges that learners actively construct knowledge through experience and promotes the application of adaptive teaching methods.
 Furthermore, Oliver's Social Model of Disability emphasizes the need to address resource constraints rather than learner deficiencies, framing barriers as socially produced.
 The concepts of Differentiated Instruction and Universal Design for Learning (UDL), which support adaptable and responsive teaching methods to meet a range of learner needs, complement this.
 When taken together, these viewpoints present inclusive education as a practice-oriented, context-driven process influenced by resource availability, teacher flexibility, and cooperative support networks.

 1.2 Conceptual Framework